 This course provides the opportunity for students to acquire an understanding of effective teaching skills.
 Students are required to attend regular classes on campus and to observe a minimum of thirty hours of classroom instruction in an approved educational institution.
 Students must be matriculated in either Liberal Arts Education or Liberal Arts Early Childhood.
-Students must complete an application form with the Coordinator of Education Programs prior to course registration.
+Students must complete an application form with the Dean's office prior to course registration.
 3 credit hours.
-Prerequisite: EDU 205 or permission from the program coordinator.
+Prerequisite: EDU 205 or approval of Division.